 The restriction of freedom of expression in Singapore is not a recent problem.
 It can be traced back decades: to laws, such as the Newspaper and Printing Presses Act, that brought the mainstream media to heel, and to defamation suits that high-ranking members of the PAP filed against news publications (such as the Far Eastern Economic Review or the International Herald Tribune) and political opponents (such as the late opposition politician J B Jeyaretnam and current secretary-general of the Singapore Democratic Party Chee Soon Juan).

-More recently, ordinary citizens have also found themselves on the receiving end of such defamation suits: Prime Minister Lee Hsien Loong was awarded S$150,000 in damages after suing the blogger Roy Ngerng over a blog post the latter had written, and was more recently awarded S$133,000 in damages from a suit against financial advisor Leong Sze Hian over an article shared, without comment, on Facebook.
+More recently, ordinary citizens have also found themselves on the receiving end of such defamation suits: Prime Minister Lee Hsien Loong was awarded $150,000 in damages after suing the blogger Roy Ngerng over a blog post the latter had written, and was more recently awarded $133,000 in damages from a suit against financial advisor Leong Sze Hian over an article shared, without comment, on Facebook.
 (After being sued by the prime minister, both Ngerng and Leong entered opposition politics; the former contested in the 2015 general election, and the other in the 2020 general election.)
-Lee is also suing Terry Xu, the chief editor of independent news website The Online Citizen, for an article published on the website.
+Lee also sued Terry Xu, the chief editor of independent news website The Online Citizen, for an article published on the website.
+He won the case and was awarded $210,000 in damages.

 Such high-profile examples of clampdowns on free speech and press freedom have contributed to a culture where people resort more to self-policing than resistance.
 Journalists in mainstream media newsrooms get used to dealing with calls from government ministries, and some even embrace the fact that they produce propaganda.
 Self-censorship is rife in Singapore, not just within the media industry, but also among public servants, academics, and ordinary citizens.
 This culture of self-censorship and fear is widely acknowledged, and has featured in plays like Tan Tarn How’s Fear of Writing and Press Gang.